smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 Many players have experienced the music output of the game through a Sound Blaster or other compatible expansion card, but some might not be aware that the programming interface for music playback was originally introduced by a product called the **AdLib Music Synthesizer Card** in 1987.
 By most accounts, the AdLib was the first mainstream sound card available for the IBM PC platform.
 Although the AdLib is capable of producing rich audio that puts the [PC speaker]({{< relref "pc-speaker-and-timing-functions" >}}) to shame, it was only designed to produce music and music-like output; there is no hardware to handle arbitrary waveforms for sound effects.
 Within a year or two, Creative Labs introduced their competing product, the **Sound Blaster**, which boasted perfect compatibility with the AdLib's programming interface.
 It also included analog waveform recording/playback and an integrated [game port]({{< relref "joystick-functions" >}}) -- at a very attractive price -- making it an absolute smash hit with the gaming public.
 AdLib (both the product and the company that created it) soon faded away, but its interface lived on for years.

 The AdLib card is really nothing more than a bundle of off-the-shelf components stitched together to function with the PC's bus interface.
-At the heart of the unit is a **Yamaha YM3812** music synthesis chip, which Yamaha called the **FM Operator Type-L&#8545;** or **OPL2**.
+At the heart of the unit is a **Yamaha YM3812** music synthesis chip, which Yamaha called the **FM Operator Type-L{{< roman-numeral 2 >}}** or **OPL2**.
 The AdLib's interface is exactly the same as the OPL2's, and any programming techniques that work on the OPL2 will work on the AdLib (or any AdLib compatible hardware) with suitable I/O address translation.

 {{< table-of-contents >}}